-Badrish Chandramouli is a principal researcher in the database group at Microsoft Research.
+Badrish Chandramouli is a senior principal researcher in the database group at Microsoft Research.
 He is interested in creating technologies to perform real-time and offline big data processing and resilient state management for Cloud applications.
 Badrish’s work on stream processing first shipped commercially in 2010 with Microsoft SQL Server, as the StreamInsight engine.
 His recent project, Trill, is an analytics engine that is widely used at Microsoft, for example, in the Bing advertising platform and as part of the public-facing Azure Stream Analytics service (see MSR’s blog post for more information).
 Recently, Badrish led the creation of FASTER, a new high-performance concurrent key-value store that supports larger-than-memory data and is optimized for the hot working set.

 - 2008-present: Microsoft Research, Redmond, WA.